 As outcomes of technical assistance workshops, RTAC produces Research-to-Action (R2A) Plans for teams of global scholars.
 The R2A plans are a resource for the teams to guide development of their research goals and objectives and implementation of related activities.
 The R2A plans map out the steps needed to achieve these research objectives and, ultimately, their research utilization goal.
 RTAC also completes rapid desk review of relevant policy/sector context to assist with R2A plans.
 As the plans are “living” documents that research teams may update based on research progress and new opportunities identified, they are not shared publicly.

-The eight completed Research-to-Action plans and two political economy analyses are also wide-ranging in technical and geographic focus, as highlighted below:
+The nine completed Research-to-Action plans and two political economy analyses are also wide-ranging in technical and geographic focus, as highlighted below:

 - “Diagnosis of Cutaneous Leishmaniasis: Development and Evaluation of Multiplex Point of Care DNA Assays” in Tunisia